7 Tips to Choose the Best Insurance Agent

-Which type of insurance agent or broker that you use to get and maintain your homeowner’s insurance is entirely up to you.
-In 2018, about 35% of homeowners chose to purchase directly from the insurance company, while about 65% chose to go through an independent agent or broker.
+Which type of insurance agent or broker that you use to get and maintain your homeowner's insurance is entirely up to you.
+About 35% of homeowners chose to purchase directly from the insurance company, while the other 65% decide to go through an independent agent or broker.
 Keep in mind that you will pay less money and get more customer service with an independent agent or broker.

 2. How the Agent Makes Money

 Most company agents and independent agents get paid a commission from the insurance company that they represent.
-Insurance brokers may also charge an additional fee.
-These broker fees are designed to pay the insurance agent or broker for the extra time they spend working with you one on one with your policy.
+Insurance brokers may also charge an additional broke fee on top of the agent commission.
+These broker fees are to compensate the insurance agent or broker for the extra time they spend working with you one on one with your policy.